Olfert Fas Fischer: Career

 As a cadet from the age of twelve, Fisker served under Andreas Rosenpalm in the Great Northern War until, in 1719 he was commissioned as a junior lieutenant.
 In 1715 he was with the small ship Cronen in the Pommeranian flotilla and quartered at Greifswalde in January and February 1716.
 In 1717 he served in the ship-of-the-line Lovise and in 1719 in the frigate Raae.

 From 1720 to 1722 he was employed on merchant ships based in Norway and was regularly employed thereafter.

-Promoted to senior lieutenant in 1725, he was second in command of the gunboat Friderichshald in the squadron, and the following year served in the ship-of-the-line Slesvig with the Danish squadron which, together with an English squadron, blockaded the Russian fleet in Reval (modern day Tallinn) in 1726.
+Promoted to senior lieutenant in 1725, he was second in command of the gunboat Friderichshald in the squadron, and the following year served in the ship-of-the-line Slesvig with the Danish squadron which, together with a Royal Navy squadron, blockaded the Russian fleet in Reval (modern day Tallinn) in 1726.

 In 1728 he was granted four months leave of absence to travel privately to Norway.